 (These posts will get you started.
-Insert them into personal or parent-sponsored Facebook pages.
+Insert them into personal or school-sponsored Facebook pages.
 Try adding a link to one of the videos in this Toolkit.
 Post at least once a week.)

-- Parent Information: Common Core standards help students become critical thinkers ready for college and career, putting them on a path to prosperity in Orange County's bright economic future. - Common Core provides clear standards for grade levels and across schools.
+- California's Common Core standards help students become critical thinkers ready for college and career, putting them on a path to prosperity in Orange County's bright economic future. - Common Core provides clear standards for grade levels and across schools.
 Parents can be confident they understand what their children need to know for each grade level. - With California's Common Core standards, students continue to learn factual information, but will also receive a deeper education that will focus on critical thinking and analysis.
-Students will benefit by being better prepared to succeed in college and careers in the 21st Century.

-- Common Core learning standards give far more power to teachers and districts than they have had before.
-These standards set out what each student is expected to know by the end of the school year.
-However, the standards do not tell the teacher how to teach. - Common Core standards allow the curriculum, specific books, lesson plans and classroom exercises to be left up to each district to decide on its own.
-By doing this, the Common Core learning standards allow individual communities to tailor learning exercises and lessons to their own students. - With Common Core standards, students will learn factual information, but they will also develop the ability to solve problems as they arise.
-That's what we all need to do in real life and what businesses are looking for in the people they hire.

-- In a world where we don't know what the jobs of tomorrow will look like, being able to analyze the situation and solve problems will be key for a student's future success.
+Students will benefit the end of the school year.
+However, the standards do not tell the teacher how to teach.

+- Common Core standards allow the curriculum, specific books, lesson plans and classroom exercises to be left up to each district to decide on its own.
+By doing this, the Common Core standards allow individual communities to tailor learning exercises and lessons to their own students. - With Common Core standards, students will learn factual information, but they will also develop the ability to solve problems as they arise.
+That's what we all need to do in real life and what businesses are looking for in the people they hire. - In a world where we don't know what the jobs of tomorrow will look like, being able to analyze the situation and solve problems will be key for a student's future success.
 That's why Common Core learning standards are valuable. - Business leaders are looking for critical thinkers and problem solvers.
-These skills, at the center of Common Core standards, are needed in today's workplace. - As jobs in the 21st Century continue to change, business leaders need people who can analyze the changes and determine how the business can evolve to meet them.
-Common Core standards will help students as future employees be more successful. - Business leaders are looking to high schools, community colleges and universities to help their - and universities to help their students develop critical thinking and problemsolving skills.
-Common Core standards focus on these capabilities. - Capable employees are not only critical to the health of their individual businesses, but to Orange County's economy

-- as a whole.
+These skills are at the center of Common Core standards and are needed in today's workforce.

+- As jobs in the 21st Century continue to change, business leaders need people who can analyze the changes and determine how the business can evolve to meet them.
+Common Core standards will help students - as future employees - be more successful. - Business leaders are looking to high schools, community colleges and universities to help students develop critical thinking and problem-solving skills.
+Common Core standards focus on these capabilities. - Capable employees are not only critical to the health of their individual businesses, but to Orange County's economy as a whole.
 Common Core standards help students become critical thinkers ready for college and career. - Homework will be tougher, as students work to meet new, higher standards.
-Families are uniquely positioned to help children build a bridge between their schoolwork and the world.
-Students are more likely to succeed and have a positive attitude when family members encourage them to persist.
+Families are uniquely positioned to help their children to build a bridge between their schoolwork and the world.
+Students are more likely to succeed and have a positive attitude when family members encourage them to persist. - Encourage parents to form a team with their student's teachers.